kartik-venugopal/aural-player/README.md

 ### Recent updates

+- **10/04/2018: New release:**
+  * New features:
+    * **New Master effects unit**: A new effects unit called "Master" has been added to the effects panel.
+This unit has controls to enable/disable all effects units from one place and provides the ability to capture all sound effects in a single "master" preset.

+  * Bug fixes:
+    * **Headphones plugged in crash**: When headphones are plugged in/out, the app stops playing audio.
+Now, this works during normal track playback, but still fails during track segment loop playback.
+A fix for the loop playback crash is planned and coming soon.

 - **9/28/2018: New release:** Bug fix - On High Sierra systems, app crashed at the completion of an iteration of a playback loop.
 This issue has been fixed.

 - **9/26/2018: New release:** Favorites items now have their own separate Favorites menu on the main menu bar, entirely separate from the History menu.
 Also, favorites lists are no longer restricted in size.